In 1994, the Eurovision Song Contest introduced a global Irish dance phenomenon, Riverdance, starring Michael Flatley and Jean Butler to the world

 Produced by Moya Doherty, with music from Bill Whelan, and choreography by Michael Flatley and Jean Butler, the act seemed to eclipse the main event and lit a fire that would fuel the creation of the full stage show only nine months later – a fire that continues to burn to this day.

 A night to remember … and the show goes on.

-While Michael Flatley retired last year Riverdance continues to entertain 24 years later.
-Last year, in Scranton, Pennsylvania, the 20th-anniversary tour of the show was performed.
-It shows just what longevity and how influential the show has been that one of the lead female dancers in the show, Maggie Darlington, told The Scranton Times that she’s dreamed of the show since she was a toddler.
+While Michael Flatley has retired, Riverdance continues to entertain more than two decades later.
+In 2014, during a special 20th-anniversary tour of Riverdance, one of the show's lead dancers Maggie Darlington told The Scranton Times that she had dreamed of the show since she was a toddler.

-The 26-year-old also told the local newspaper that while the show has evolved over the past 24 years the essence stays the same.
+The 26-year-old also told the local newspaper that while the show has evolved over time, the essence stays the same.

 “I think the dancing style has changed ... it’s the same steps, but we do it differently.
 It’s what happens when you do something for 20 years.

 “At the core, it’s pretty much the same,” Darlington noted.
 “At the heart of it, I think the music drives that.”